Jam (Michael Jackson song)

-"Jam" is a song by American singer-songwriter Michael Jackson, released as the fourth single from his eight album, Dangerous (1991), where it is the opening track.
+"Jam" is a song by the American singer and songwriter Michael Jackson, released in July 1992 by Epic Records as the fourth single from his eighth album, Dangerous (1991).
+It was co-written and co-produced by Jackson with René Moore, Bruce Swedien and Teddy Riley.

+"Jam" is a new jack swing song whose bridge features a rap verse performed by Heavy D (of the group Heavy D & the Boyz).
+The music video of the song featured NBA basketball legend Michael Jordan.
+The song was also featured on the Chicago Bulls (Jordan's team at the time)'s 1992 NBA Championship video "Untouchabulls" and was also used in many promotional ads of the NBA.

+"Jam" was a Top 40 hit across the world, peaking at number 26 on the US Billboard Hot 100.
+It received generally positive reviews by critics and received two Grammy Award nominations.
+The song re-entered the UK Singles Chart in 2006, reaching number 22.
+In the same year, it also reached number 1 in Spain.

 It also appears as the second track on his 2009 This Is It compilation album.
 The single was re-released in 2006 as part of Jackson's Visionary: The Video Singles collection campaign, and it was remixed to the Cirque du Soleil's Immortal World Tour, releasing that remix on the soundtrack album.
-"Jam" is a new jack swing song whose bridge features a rap verse performed by Heavy D (of the group Heavy D & the Boyz), though no credit to him appears on the album.
-The music video of the song featured NBA basketball legend Michael Jordan.
-The song was also featured on the Chicago Bulls (Jordan's team at the time)'s 1992 NBA Championship video "Untouchabulls" and was also used in many promotional ads of the NBA in the said season.
-The single peaked at #26 on the Billboard Hot 100.
-The song re-entered the UK Singles Chart in 2006, reaching number 22.

 Critical reception

 "Jam" was generally well received by music critics.
-Larry Flick from Billboard wrote that the song "is fortified with brassy horns, a funky bass line, and a rap cameo by Heavy D. Jackson's signature squeals and whoops are at home within an urgent groove that seems to goad him to the point of catharsis."
+Larry Flick from Billboard magazine wrote that the song "is fortified with brassy horns, a funky bass line, and a rap cameo by Heavy D. Jackson's signature squeals and whoops are at home within an urgent groove that seems to goad him to the point of catharsis."
+Andrew Smith from Melody Maker described it as "lean" and "spikey".
 Pan-European magazine Music & Media commented, "Get in the groove with the most funky track on the Dangerous album."
-An editor from People Magazine felt that Jackson "captures the outer style but not the energizing spirit of hip-hop."
+An editor from People Magazine felt Jackson "captures the outer style but not the energizing spirit of hip-hop."

 Alan Light from Rolling Stone praised the song, adding that it "addresses Jackson's uneasy relationship to the world and reveals a canny self-awareness that carries the strongest message on Dangerous."
 He wrote further, "Though it initially sounds like a simple, funky dance vehicle, Jackson's voice bites into each phrase with a desperation that urges us to look deeper.
-He is singing as "false prophets cry of doom" and exhorts us to "live each day like it's the last."
-The chorus declares that the miseries of the world "ain't too much stuff" to stop us from jamming.
-To Jackson, who insists that he comes truly alive only onstage, the ability to "Jam" is the sole means to find "peace within myself," and this hope rings more sincere than the childlike wishes found in the ballads."
+He is singing as 'false prophets cry of doom' and exhorts us to 'live each day like it's the last'.
+The chorus declares that the miseries of the world 'ain't too much stuff' to stop us from jamming.
+To Jackson, who insists that he comes truly alive only onstage, the ability to 'Jam' is the sole means to find 'peace within myself', and this hope rings more sincere than the childlike wishes found in the ballads."
 Ted Shaw from The Windsor Star noted that Jackson's voice is treated electronically on the track, "which establishes the thematic thrust in lyrics that call for brotherly love."